Course Introduction to Programming

 }

-If you just press to run, notice that Ola Neps Academy from the previous program will be printed again.
-This happens because for each change in the code, we need to perform the compilation again.
+If you just press run, notice that the Ola Neps Academy from the previous program will be printed again.
+This happens because for every change in the code, we need to perform the compilation again.